 Permit Requirements:

-- New liner installations often need inspection
+- New liner installations often need an inspection

 - Complete rebuilds definitely require permits and inspections